Directed by Matthew Vaughn

 But is it any good?
 Well to cut to the chase – it’s really rather sensational.
 Being a massive comic book fan myself I make a point to watch every adaptation going, but I must

 There’s actually very little action in this film up until the engrossing and explosive, but still refined and restrained finale.
-Some may be put off by this, but instead the movie is filled with heart and interesting characters that build and grow realistically, and sometimes surprisingly, creating a far more satisfying viewing experience.
+Some may be put off by this, but instead the movie is

 It’s not perfect.
 There are a few f/x shots (particularly the flying ones) that don’t convince, a couple of necessarily cheesy comments to nudge along staple plot points (instigating costumes, Xavier going bald, coming up with the name X-Men), and the editing is occasionally choppy.
 But these are miniscule moments in a film rife with magical ones.
 Not least of which are a couple of grin-inducing cameos that I won’t spoil here, but give real weight to the movie fitting into the rest of the series.